Overview

 Studies of family histories provide strong evidence that genetics can play an important role in the development of many mental illnesses.
 People with relatives who have a psychological condition may be more likely to develop that condition themselves.

-However, there can be many other factors at work in the development of mental illness.
+However, there can be many other factors at work in the development of mental illness, not just hereditary predisposition.
 An individual’s psychological health appears to be shaped to a substantial degree by complex interactions between their genes and their environment.
 While genetic factors might increase a person’s genetic susceptibility to mental disorders, psychological stressors and disruptive life events may also play an essential role.

 How it works